Marc Daniels: Life and career

 In addition to I Love Lucy, Daniels also directed episodes of Where's Raymond?, Gunsmoke, Mission: Impossible, Fame, Alice, Hogan's Heroes, and The Andros Targets.
-To science fiction fans, Daniels is perhaps best known for directing fifteen episodes of Star Trek (including the episode "Mirror, Mirror") and writing an episode of the animated series ("One of Our Planets is Missing").
+To science fiction fans, Daniels is perhaps best known for directing fifteen episodes of Star Trek (including the episodes "Mirror, Mirror" and "Space Seed") and writing an episode of the animated series ("One of Our Planets is Missing").
 Near the end of his career, Daniels worked with Lucille Ball again on her last series, Life with Lucy (1986).

 He had an uncredited appearance (via a photograph) as Dr. Jackson Roykirk in the Star Trek episode "The Changeling", which he also directed.

 During his career, Daniels was nominated for two Primetime and one Daytime Emmy award, two Directors Guild of America awards, and four Hugo Awards.
 He won one Hugo, a joint award in 1967 with Gene Roddenberry for "Best Dramatic Presentation" for the Star Trek episode "The Menagerie".

 Death

 Daniels died of congestive heart failure on April 23, 1989, in Santa Monica, California, at the age of 77.
+He is buried at Sleepy Hollow Cemetery, Concord, Mass.